 You may be able to require that one traffic citation be dismissed by taking an approved driving safety course.
 HOWEVER, you may lose that right if you do not provide written notice of your desire to do so and a plea of guilty or no contest to the Court on or before the appearance date (as shown on your citation).

-the alleged speed is not 25 mph or more above the posted speed limit or 95 miles per hour or more.
+- The alleged speed is not 25 miles per hour or more above the posted speed limit or the alleged speed is not greater than or equal to 95 miles per hour.

-2. You have not used this option during the 12 months preceding the offense date and you are not in the process of using this option for another offense and that you have not completed a course which is not reflected on your driving record
+- You have not used this option during the 12 months preceding the offense date, that you are not in the process of using this option for another offense, and that you have not completed a course which is not reflected on your driving record.

-4. you provide the court with proof of financial responsibility (liability insurance) that complies with state law
+- You provide the court with proof of financial responsibility (liability insurance) that complies with state law.

-6. You do not hold a Commercial Driving License
+- You do not hold a Commercial Driver's License.

-To locate an DPS-approved Driver Safey Course provider, please click here.
-Courses can be taken online and at the provider's location.
+To locate a DPS-approved Driver Safety Course provider, please click here.
+Courses can be taken online or at the provider's location.